w3f/polkadot-wiki/docs/general/dune-analytics/project-dashboards.md

 title: Project Dashboards
 sidebar_label: Project Dashboards
 description:
   A list of dashboards about some of the interesting projects in the Polkadot ecosystem.
-The dashboards are created using Dune Analytics and DuneSQL.
 keywords: [polkadot, dashboard, dune, sql, dunesql]
 slug: ../project-dashboards
 ---